All Angels by the Sea gathers for solar eclipse | Longboat Key | Your Observer

 Whether it was through glasses or DIY pinhole viewing devices, about 35 church members gathered at Ken Thompson Park to take in the cosmic scene.

-“It’s truly one of God’s miracles,” Dotty Albright, one of the event coordinators, said.
+“It’s truly one of God’s miracles,” said Dotty Albright, one of the event coordinators.

-The last time most Americans experienced a total solar eclipse was in 1991, NASA’s eclipse website said.
+It was in 1991 that most Americans experienced a total solar eclipse, NASA’s eclipse website said.
 And though Sarasota and Longboat Key only saw a partial eclipse this week, All Angels members still squealed in delight as the moon passed over part of the sun.

 As 2:50 p.m., the time of the maximum eclipse for the Sarasota area, neared, members called out a countdown.
 Four minutes passed.
 Then two.
-Glasses were rightfully placed over viewers’ eyes and what followed was a chorus of “oohs,” “aahs” and “incredibles.”
+Glasses were correctly placed over viewers’ eyes, and what followed was a chorus of “oohs,” “aahs” and “incredibles.”

-“I won’t be around for the next one...so I’m happy to be here now,” Tom Thomas said of the next event in 2045.
+“I won’t be around for the next one ... so I’m happy to be here now,” Tom Thomas said.
 “It’s fantastic.”